top of page

 -

-My paper in the Economic Journal examines how Czechoslovakia's expulsion of 3 million Germans after World War II mattered for its subsequent economic development.
+My paper in the Economic Journal examines how Czechoslovakia's expulsion of 3 million Germans after World War II affected its subsequent economic development.

 -